WerWolv/Documentation/imhex/views/data-processor.md

 <figure><img src="../.gitbook/assets/views/data_processor_link.png" alt=""><figcaption><p>Link between two Nodes</p></figcaption></figure>

 Links are the connection that is made between two Attributes.
-It represents the flow of information from one Ouput Attribute to another Input Attribute.&#x20;
+It represents the flow of information from one Output Attribute to another Input Attribute.&#x20;

 Links can only ever be made between two Attributes of the same type.
 So it's not possible to connect a Buffer Attribute to an Integer Attribute or an Integer Attribute to a Float Attribute.